MorganMLGman/info_webpage/content/projects/this_website.md

 ### 4.2.
 GitHub Actions

 After creating the VM, I needed to deploy the website.
-But how to do this?
+But how you can do this?
 You could run `hugo` command on your local machine and then copy necessary files to the VM with `scp` or similar, but this is not very convenient.
 Instead, I used [GitHub Actions](https://docs.github.com/en/actions) to automate the deployment process.
 I created a workflow that is triggered every time I push changes to the repository.
 This workflow builds the website and deploys it to the VM using SSH.

 First step in the workflow is to set up SSH keys, that are used to connect to the VM.
 I created SSH key pair using `ssh-keygen` command and added the public key to the `~/.ssh/authorized_keys` file on the VM.
 The private key is stored in the GitHub repository secrets, so it is not exposed to the public.